jmsmarques/quality-uplift-demo/README.md

 ### Steps:
 1. Create a new repository named `github-pages-actions`.
-2. Add a basic `index.html` file in a `docs` folder with a "Hello World" message.
+2. Add a basic `index.html` file in the root folder.
 ```<!DOCTYPE html>
 <html lang="en">
 <head>